 The Form sofa is a testament to the importance of high-quality foam.
 It’s crisp and linear design is timeless and extremely versatile.
 That’s why we have selected such a high-density foam; we needed to make sure that the Form would maintain its shape over time, without sacrificing the comfort.

-Time and time again we focus on the aesthetic, but ergonomics are just as crucial in commercial interiors.
+Often we tend to focus on the aesthetic, but ergonomics are just as crucial in commercial interiors.
 In a modern workplace, furniture needs to be functional for the user, and upholstery is a vital part of that.
-You’ll want to consider how the fabric, cushioning or leather ages over time.
-Check the labels and ask questions at the showroom to find out about the material’s content and cleaning needs, then think about how much maintenance you’re prepared to do to protect your choice.